zendframework/zend-problem-details/docs/book/intro.md

 responses.

-Additionally, the library provides middleware that acts as an error and exception handler and wrapping calls to a delegate, converting each into problem details responses.
+Additionally, the library provides middleware that acts as an error and exception handler and wrapping calls to a request handler, converting each into problem details responses.